bpolaszek/webpush-bundle/README.md

 It's a simple entity which associates:
 1. Your user entity
 2. The subscription details - it will store the JSON representation of the `Subscription` javascript object.
+3. A hash of the endpoint (or any string that could help in retrieving it).

 You're free to use Doctrine or anything else.